 Winery Social Media Feed for Inspiration #1: Pippin Hill Farm

-I’m starting local!
 Pippin Hill Farm in Charlottesville, Virginia boasts one of the most aesthetically pleasing winery Instagrams I’ve come across in the region.
 From their consistently light and airy photography (much of which is supplied by local VA photographer Kate Greer), to their perfectly designed Instagram Stories that show how beautiful their weddings are, I always pay attention when a Pippin Hill post graces my feed.

 Winery Social Media Feed for Inspiration #2: Old Westminster Winery

-We’re continuing the local-ish trend with Old Westminster Winery in Maryland, whose Instagram is beautifully curated and filtered to make you feel like you’re basking in cozy evening light when you scroll by each post.
+We’re continuing the Mid-Atlantic trend with Old Westminster Winery in Maryland, whose Instagram is beautifully curated and filtered to make you feel like you’re basking in cozy evening light when you scroll by each post.
 Whether they’re sharing a photo from a carefully styled shoot, or a recap of one of their outdoor events, their short, cheeky caption headlines are always the nudge I need to click “see more” and read their real calls-to-action in the expanded text below.

 Winery Social Media Feed for Inspiration #3: Silver Oak Cellars

 We’re moving west now to look at one of the best: Silver Oak Cellars in Napa Valley.
-I followed their feed after my boyfriend and I visited them a few years ago, so their contributions to my Instagram feed remind me of that time and are always a treat.
+I followed their feed after I visited them a few years ago, so their contributions to my Instagram feed remind me of that time and are always a treat.
 But beyond my nostalgia, they’re objectively doing a great job on social media: They share crisp still shots of their famous Cabernet Sauvignon cascading into a glass, combined with the history of their wine.
 They clearly plan out their stories and content in advance, providing a clear, coherent message to followers about events like Release Days.
 And they cater to their local audience, sharing notes about the environmentally friendly features of their property.

 Winery Social Media Feed for Inspiration #4: Chateau Ste.
 Michele